 Outside of the bizarre world of hundred-million-dollar Hollywood blockbusters, creating art that appeals to everyone is no longer the goal.

 Breaking Bad is acknowledged as one of the greatest television shows of the last decade (if not all time).
 Did Breaking Bad appeal to everyone?
-Hell, no. Yet the show was a massive success specifically because today's popular culture is all about micro-tribes.
+Hell no. Yet the show was a massive success specifically because today's popular culture is all about micro-tribes.

-In other words, finding success as a modern artist is about pleasing your fans.
+In other words, finding success as a modern artist is about pleasing a micro-tribe—your fans.
 Despite what the critics may think, creating art that pleases your fans is not something to be criticized.

 As a writer, your goal isn't to appeal to the masses, and it's certainly not to please the critics.